 His last word on the sofa, before he died, was Mama.
-IV.

-I wish I could talk now to my dad.
+I wish I could talk to him now.
 I think he'd hear my arguments at last.
 My arguments are strong, he'd have to.
 I think I'd maybe even liberate World War II and all of that stupid fifties gender shit right out of him, along with his vile Oklahoma racism.